 Here is a clip of Jeffrey reading from a portion of the novel:

-The Blue Mountain Novel Award is offered yearly by Hidden River Arts.
-It’s next deadline is November 15, 2018.
+Submissions are currently being accepted for the next cycle of our Blue Mountain Novel Award.
+The deadline is March 31, 2022.
 For more information and guidelines, please see our blog page for The Blue Mountain Award.